Privacy and Cookies Policy

 Links to third party websites

 The Capacity for Conservation website contains hyperlinks to many other websites.
 This information is supplied in good faith, in case it is of interest, or use, to Capacity for Conservation website users.
-FFI is not responsible for the content or functionality of any of these external websites – but please let us know if a link is not working (use the ‘Contact us’ link which can be found at the top of every page).
+Capacity for Conservation is not responsible for the content or functionality of any of these external websites – but please let us know if a link is not working (use the ‘Contact us’ link which can be found at the top of every page).
 Visitors to the Capacity for Conservation website should be aware of the following:

-How we update this privacy statement
+How Capacity for Conservation update this privacy statement

-We may amend this Privacy Statement from time to time in order to reflect changes in the law, best practice or our internal procedures.
+Capacity for Conservation may amend this Privacy Statement from time to time in order to reflect changes in the law, best practice or our internal procedures.
 You can see the last date at which any amendment or addition was made to this Privacy Statement by going to the bottom of this page.
 Please therefore review this Privacy Statement regularly to ensure you are aware of any changes to it.

 If you are not satisfied with our response you can contact the Information Commissioner’s Office with your concerns: https://ico.org.uk/concerns/.
+We would, however, appreciate the chance to deal with your concerns before you approach the ICO, so please contact us in the first instance.

 Residents of the USA and Australia should also refer to the additional provisions set out below